Redsskull/Knights-and-Creatues/README.md

  ### User Stories

- - I want to enjoy a small Dungens and Dragons like game.
+ - I want to enjoy a small Dungens and Dragons like game. in my fre time.
+ - I want to come back to the game when I can to attempt a better outcome.
+ - I want to manage to save Bart, discover the secret dungeons and options to the game.

  ### User Goals